-As a singer posting content on social media, it's always a good idea to throw relevant hashtags into your posts to increase engagement.
-One major reason an increase in clicks and plays happens is that it helps your post to stand out as people are scrolling through their feeds.
+As a singer posting content on social media, it's always good to throw relevant hashtags into your posts to increase engagement.
+One major reason an increase in clicks and plays happens is that it helps your post stand out as people scroll through their feeds.
 The important thing here is not to go overboard.
-There is also a group of social media users that like to browse content by hashtag and not just scroll through a feed of people that follow them.
+There is also a group of social media users who like to browse content by hashtag and not just scroll through a feed of people who follow them.

 When posting your new songs, you want to be sure to add hashtags like these:

 #newmusic #newmusicvideo #newsong #newEP #newalbum #newCD #newclip #newtrack

 It's a good idea to include your genre in the hashtag as well.
 For example: